Find an Emergency Vet in Sydney — Open 24/7 Including Public Holidays

 Not sure if it’s an emergency?
 It’s always better to be safe than sorry.

-Contact us or book an emergency vet consultation immediately for guidance.
+Contact us immediately for guidance.

-What Happens During an Emergency Vet Visit?
+What Happens During an Emergency Visit?

-We follow a structured emergency treatment process to ensure your pet receives the best care possible.
+We follow a structured emergency treatment process to ensure your pet receives the best care possible and potential referral once they are stabilised or transfer.

 Step 1: Assessment